zodiac-team/zodiac-ui/libs/formula/README.md

 # @zodiac-ui/formula

 Formula is a powerful form generator built for Angular.
-Inspired by Angular Router, Formula provides a declarative interface for building forms that should be very familiar to experienced Angular developers.
+Inspired by Angular Router, Formula provides a declarative interface for building reactive forms

 ## Early adopters

-Formula is in very early development.
-Please do not use this in production.
+Formula is in early development.
+Please don't use this in production.

 ## Why Formula?

-Forms are complex things.
-Client-side form generation often comes with tradeoffs in complexity, performance, and the inability to meet business requirements.
+Forms are complex.
+Client-side form generation often comes with tradeoffs in complexity, performance, and ability to handle exceptions to the pattern.

 Formula is built with power in mind, utilising the full power of Angular forms.

-Formula is built for speed and efficiency.
-There are no wasted rendering cycles.
-Formula only renders what you tell it to.
+Formula is tuned for speed and efficiency.
+Formula only renders what's necessary.

+Formula is designed for maximum flexibility.
+Create, compose and reuse forms with ease.

 ## Features

 Formula aims to achieve feature symmetry with the `Route` interface from `@angular/router` and `FormBuilder` from `@angular/forms`.

+-   Builder (in progress): A convenient utility for generating Formula objects
 -   Renderer (in progress): Automatically synchronises the UI based on the current formula and value
 -   FormArray (in progress): Automatically populate array controls based on the current value and expose api for adding, moving or removing controls